binance-chain/docs-site/docs/smart-chain/wallet/wallet_api.md

 We haven't supported the full complex [signing data](https://docs.metamask.io/guide/signing-data.html#signing-data-with-metamask) APIs MetaMask provided, while we only provide standard [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign) JSON-RPC call.

-The `message` item in params for this request on MetaMask has to be hex encoded keccak256 hash (otherwise the API would slient failure for dapp https://www.reddit.com/r/Metamask/comments/9wp7kj/eth_sign_not_working/).
-In contrast, web3 developer could pass any message in plaintext to this method, and our UI would render it as it is to wallet user.
+The `message` item in params for this request on MetaMask has to be hex-encoded keccak256 hash (otherwise the API would silent failure for dapp https://www.reddit.com/r/Metamask/comments/9wp7kj/eth_sign_not_working/).
+In contrast, web3 developers could pass any message in plaintext to this method, and our UI would render it as it is to the wallet users.

 ### BinanceChain.request({method: "eth_accounts"})

-When this API is invoked without user's approval, MetaMask would return empty array.
+When this API is invoked without the user's approval, MetaMask would return an empty array.

-In contrast, we would ask user unlock his wallet and return the address user connected to.
+In contrast, we would ask the user to unlock his wallet and return the address user connected to.

 ## Upcoming Breaking Changes